 The final is keekee, these are recent additions to Sierra Leonian streets and are from India.
 The drivers are impatient as they want to wiggle through traffic like the ocadas but are not always successful as they are bigger than ocadas.

-If you do visit, I suggest the different methods of transportation just to experience them.
+If you do visit, I suggest you try the different methods of transportation just to experience them.
 I personally prefer the keekees (pictured above).

 The beaches are absolutely stunning in Sierra Leone.
 We have stretches and stretches of sand all around the coast.
 We have yellow and white sand beaches.
 Most beaches have the ocean on one side, and the mountains as a backdrop.

 Tourist season is November and December, so if you visit in late January or February, the beaches are empty and peaceful.
-My uncle lives 10 minutes walk from the beach and goes jogging on the beach every day, whilst my cousins go there to play football.
+My uncle lives 10 minutes walk from the beach and goes jogging on it every day, whilst my cousins go there to play football.

 The views are magnificent.
-Below are the view from my house (from both sides), that I woke up to every day.
+Below are the views from my house (from both sides), that I woke up to every day.

 On one side is the river and on the other is mountains.

 We also have palm trees everywhere, which makes the views all the more beautiful.

 There is a market on almost every street is Freetown.
-Its one of the things I love and hate.
+It’s one of the things I love and hate.
 It means that the streets are always busy and heavy with traffic.
-The main markets are in the centre near Victoria Park.
-There’s markets on Malama Thomas street, and Goodrich Street.
+The main markets are in the city centre near Victoria Park.
+There are markets on Malama Thomas street, and Goodrich Street.
 You can buy anything from fresh fish, to bangles, to lace, to slippers.